-Here is the second recipe from our BLOG Series Plant Based Eating from around the World.
+Here is the second recipe from our BLOG Series Plant-Based Eating from around the World.
 You can explore the flavours of African cuisine with this delicious, creamy African Peanut and Taro Stew.
 African dishes are known for their intense flavours, using a variety of spices and earthy, root vegetables.

 This African Peanut and Taro Stew is unlike any other stew and in our opinion a must-try (particularly during these cooler months).
-Not only is it easy to make and uses simple ingredients, it also offers a wonderful creamy texture and is super healthy.
+Not only is it easy to make and uses simple ingredients, but it also offers a wonderful creamy texture and is super healthy.

 You will find we have used Taro Root, which is a popular root vegetable eaten in Africa.
 Taro root is high in fibre and offers many wonderful health benefits such as improving gut health, supporting the management of blood sugar levels and a healthy heart.
 It is also an excellent source of essential vitamins and minerals such as Vitamins B, C and E as well as magnesium, manganese and calcium.